 Is there anything better than light, fluffy, rich and flavorful Chocolate Buttercream Frosting?
 No. The answer is no. This Whipped Chocolate Buttercream is a baker’s dream!
 I love this recipe on my Birthday Cake recipe and even Homemade Brownies!

 Whipped Chocolate Buttercream Frosting

-- 1 1/2 c 340g butter, at room temperature
+- 1 ½ cups (340 g) unsalted butter, at room temperature

-- 4 tbsp.
-60ml heavy whipping cream
+- 4 tablespoons (60 ml) heavy whipping cream

-- 2 tsp.
-10ml vanilla extract
+- 2 teaspoons (10 ml) vanilla extract

-- pinch table salt
+- 1 pinch table salt

-- In a the bowl of an electric stand mixer, fitted with whisk attachment whisk butter and sugar on medium-high speed until very pale and fluffy or about five minutes.
+- In the bowl of a stand mixer fitted with whisk attachment, whisk butter and sugar on medium-high speed until very pale and fluffy or about five minutes.
 Be sure to stop at least once and scrape the bowl.

 - With the mixer off, add in cocoa powder, vanilla and salt.